This site requires JavaScript to be enabled

 The OIT recommends Google Drive as the storage service for campus.

-To assist, OIT offers a variety of training courses, guides, and resources for Google Drive.
+To assist, OIT offers a variety of training guides and resources for Google Drive.
 Additionally, we recommend installing Google's streaming app - Drive for Desktop - on your work computer.
 This app allows you to work with non-Google file types stored in Drive.
 See below for more details.

-For a brief overview of Google Drive functionality, please see this link from Google's G Suite Learning Center.
+For a brief overview of Google Drive functionality, please see this link from Google's Workspace Learning Center.
 You can also learn more about working with Docs, Sheets, and Slides by clicking on the 'Learn by Product' tab and exploring those features.

 Google Drive Guides & Resources